Rigtch/rigtch-fm-api/docs/project-setup.md

 ## Installation

-Make sure to have installed right version of Node.js in nvm.
+Make sure that you have the right version of Node.js installed in nvm.

 ```bash
 nvm use